365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Reference books if you can find the information on the internet

-- Old photos that you could scan in and keep in digital format
+- Old photos that you could scan and store in digital format

 - Half-finished craft projects that your kids have forgotten about